viavario/pdfgenerator/README.md

-# pdfgenerator
+# PDFGenerator
-PDF Generator using headless Chrome on AWS Lambda
+PDF Generator using headless Chrome on Amazon AWS Lambda.